gcelano/LemmatizedAncientGreekXML/README.md

 * ```gm```: modal particle" (eg., κε)

 # Changelog

+In version (1.2.5):
+* Lemmas for prepositions, particles, and a few clear mistakes concerning article lemmas have been corrected.
+This has increased dramatically the number of the lemmas available in the corpus: 21493806 lemmas against 25522507 tokens.

 In version (1.2.4):
 * The codepoint "’" is used as apostrophe or as quotation mark.
 Some